 We maintain property insurance for all of our properties.
 Tenants under triple-net leases are required to provide primary property, business interruption, and liability insurance.
-We maintain separate general and professional liability insurance for our SHOP and CCRC facilities.
+We maintain separate general and professional liability insurance for our CCRCs and the senior housing facilities owned by our SWF SH JV.
 Additionally, our corporate general liability insurance program also extends coverage for all of our properties beyond the aforementioned.
-We periodically review whether we or our RIDEA operators will bear responsibility for maintaining the required insurance coverage for the applicable SHOP and CCRC properties, but the costs of such insurance are facility expenses paid from the revenues of those properties, regardless of who maintains the insurance.
+We periodically review whether we or our RIDEA operators will bear responsibility for maintaining the required insurance coverage for the applicable CCRCs and senior housing facilities owned by our SWF SH JV, but the costs of such insurance are facility expenses paid from the revenues of those properties, regardless of who maintains the insurance.